| Title: | Standardization of Raw Discrete Questionnaire Scores |

 the scale or factor, with regard to which items from the source data are part

-of it, which need to be summed with reverse scoring, and how to handle NA
+of it, which need to be summed with reverse scoring, and how to handle NAs.

 name |